How to MIG Weld Stainless to Mild Steel: Step by Step

 For most stainless to mild steel jobs, a simple and easy-to-find ER309L wire is enough.

 The ER312 wire is designed for unknown or hard-to-weld dissimilar metals, for example, martensitic stainless to high-carbon steel.
-However, the ER309 is more than enough for most common scenarios, easier to find, and cheaper.

 Things to consider when using stainless wire

-Stainless steel wires have their difference compared to typical wires:
+Stainless steel wires have some difficulties:

 3. Select the proper shielding gas for the transfer mode you want

 Mig welding uses a cylinder with shielding gas to protect the arc and the puddle.
-It is important to select the correct gas to avoid multiple welding defects and preserve the corrosion resistance of the stainless bead.
+It is important to select the correct gas to avoid defects and preserve the corrosion resistance of the stainless bead.

 You select the gas according to the metal transfer mode you want to weld with.